 At some point in 1984, during a 9353 hiatus, I joined the neo-psychedelic leaning Crippled Pilgrims.
-During a roughly one-year period we recorded two records for the Fountain of Youth label (Head Down, Hand Out, and Under Water, both subsequently compiled for a Parasol Records CD anthology) and played a numerous gigs paired with bands such as Gun Club, Velvet Monkeys, Rain Parade and others.
+During a roughly one-year period we recorded two records for the Fountain of Youth label (Head Down, Hand Out, and Under Water, both subsequently compiled for a Parasol Records CD anthology) and played numerous gigs paired with bands such as Gun Club, Velvet Monkeys, Rain Parade and others.

-During that time I was also involved in numerous short-lived side projects such as Black Nixon with Pilgrims Jay Moglia and Mitch Parker; Great Cake (aka Morgue One) with Jared Hendrickson (aka Louche), Colin Sears and Don Fleming; Deep Six (aka High Fives, Four Letter Words, Two-Timers and One-Night Stands) with Brian Tate (Brickhouse Burning), Scott Wingo (Crippled Pilgrims) and Charles Steck (Velvet Monkeys); and the one-offs Yellow Safari and Baby LaMaybe with Claudia DePaul (aka Joseph), Caroline Ely (Broken Siren) and others.
+During that time I was also involved in numerous short-lived side projects such as Black Nixon with Crippled Pilgrims members Jay Moglia and Mitch Parker; Great Cake (aka Morgue One) with Jared Hendrickson (aka Louche), Colin Sears and Don Fleming; Deep Six (aka High Fives, Four Letter Words, Two-Timers and One-Night Stands) with Brian Tate (Brickhouse Burning), Scott Wingo (Crippled Pilgrims) and Charles Steck (Velvet Monkeys); and the one-offs Yellow Safari and Baby LaMaybe with Claudia DePaul (aka Joseph), Caroline Ely (Broken Siren) and others.

-At some point in 1985 I also took up the electric guitar more seriously and formed Troubled Gardens, a post-punk trio with Eric Anderson and Colin Sears.
-Colin would eventually leave the band and eventually drummer Don Zinzell joined.
-Troubled Gardens played a handful of gigs with bands such Rude Buddah, Glorious Din and Grey March and eventually recorded an EP, Eden Revisited, also for Fountain of Youth.
+At some point in 1985 I also took up the electric guitar more seriously and formed Troubled Gardens, a post-punk instrumental trio with Eric Anderson and Colin Sears.
+Colin would eventually leave the band and drummer Don Zinzell joined.
+Troubled Gardens played roughly a dozen gigs with bands such Rude Buddah, Glorious Din and Grey March and eventually recorded an EP, Eden Revisited, also for Fountain of Youth.
 Like many of the records I was part of in those days, Troubled Gardens made the mistake of over-producing in the studio and the record is a poor imitation of our live sound which was much grittier, noisy and potent.